2016 United States Senate election in Ohio: Analysis

 Despite being seen early on as a tight race, Portman began to gain the upper hand, as Strickland's campaign was said to be the worst he had ever run.
 Portman received the endorsements of many labor unions, including the Ohio Teamsters and the United Mine Workers Union, both of which usually endorsed Democrats.
+The shift of Strickland's Democratic base in Appalachian Ohio to the Republican Party and his lackluster fundraising allowed Portman to erode Strickland's early polling leads with heavy advertising.

+By September 2016, Strickland's campaign was reported to be increasingly faltering and with poor poll results against Portman, at least two major political action committees withdrew millions of dollars in funding for advertising, choosing instead to focus on other major Senate races in which advertising was considered more likely to make a difference.
 In the end, Portman won in a landslide.
-The only region where Strickland outperformed Hillary Clinton was in Appalachia, but his performance there was still disappointing for an area he used to represent in Congress.
+The only region where Strickland outperformed presidential candidate Hillary Clinton was in Appalachia, but his performance there was still disappointing for an area he used to represent in Congress.